Nafiz43/EvidenceBot/readme.md

    ```bash
    ollama pull MODEL_NAME
    ```
    Replace MODEL_NAME with your desired model name.
-List of all the models is available at this [link](https://ollama.com/download).
+List of all the models are available at this [link](https://ollama.com/download).

 7. Open the source directory, where the source code exists.
 Then, keep the documents that you want to analyze in the DATA_DOCUMENTS folder.